 Interested applicants (including external applicants, current or former employees) MUST SUBMIT ONLINE ALL of the following materials by the closing date to be considered for the position:

 1. A completed online San Jose/Evergreen Community College District FACULTY POSITION APPLICATION

 2. COVER LETTER

 (Must state how you meet ALL the minimum qualifications in EDUCATION and EXPERIENCE as described in the job announcement Minimum Qualifications section.
 Also, state how you meet other qualifications)

-4. TRANSCRIPT(S) - NOT DIPLOMAS - (unofficial or official copies) for stated degrees/coursework and MUST have the degree confer/award dates.
+4. TRANSCRIPT(S) (unofficial or official copies) for stated degrees having the DEGREE CONFER/AWARD dates.
 Official transcripts will be required prior to employment start date should the position be offered.

 2. Incomplete application packet and/or documents received by Human Resources after the closing date will not be considered (No exception for employees or non-employees).

 3. Applications not having all required minimum qualifications in education and experience as stated in the Minimum Qualifications section will not receive further considerations.

 4. Letters of Recommendation are not required and will not be included in the application packet.
 Additional documents that are not requested may not be included.